h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 use them to construct an unsigned version of a transaction and pass them around for everyone to sign.
 After everyone verified the correctness of the transaction and signed it off, the transaction could be broadcasted to the network.

-Like centralized mixing, it is still important to make sure that all outputs has the same demomination.
+Like centralized mixing, it is still important to make sure that all outputs has the same denomination.
 One of CoinJoin's downsides is that it requires fair amount of user interactions, which not only hurts usability but also make it susceptible for [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
 For example, attackers can join the group and try to learn the linkage between inputs and outputs.
 Even if inputs and outputs are exchanged on top of the anonymous communication protocols such as [Tor](https://www.torproject.org), attackers can still reduce the size of the anonymity set if there are "users" controlled by them inside the group.
 [DOS](https://en.wikipedia.org/wiki/DOS) attack is also possible if